 Did You Know?
 Americans consumed about 803,000 metric tons of asbestos in 1973.
 This number dropped to 360 tons by 2015.

 Asbestos fibers irritate the tissue, resulting in scar tissue and inflammatory changes in the lungs.
 The scar tissue can cause pain in the chest or abdomen as well as shortness of breath.
 Once a person is exposed to asbestos, it takes up to 50 years to develop any symptoms from that exposure.

 Mesothelioma cancer is one of the most common complications of asbestos exposure, affecting up to 3,000 US citizens per year.
-Lung cancer can arise from asbestos exposure and affects another 3,000 people in the US per year.
+Lung cancer can arise from asbestos exposure.
+Lung cancer caused by asbestos affects another 3,000 people in the US per year.

 Another common complication of asbestos exposure is a lung disease called asbestosis.
 This is an inflammation of the lung as it is irritated by asbestos fibers.
 It affects the entire lungs, with symptoms of shortness of breath and a cough.

 Asbestos fibers are light.
 They float in the air where people can inhale or ingest the tiny asbestos fibers.
 It usually takes an extended amount of exposure to a lot of asbestos to get an asbestos-related disease.
 But any amount of asbestos exposure is considered risky.